-- 16. There is no simple answer as to how many additional homes are actually needed and we must ask ourselves whether planning for the future based on past trends is possible, realistic or desirable?
-Providing too few homes has negative impacts; providing too many homes also has negative impacts.
-We have to consider many things and decide on the level of new home growth meets our needs in a way that creates the least detrimental impact and most benefit to the area. - 17.
-To help answer these questions, the Government produces regular projections for all local authorities, both for anticipated population growth and for the number of new households likely to be created by this growth.
-These figures do not tell us precisely how many new homes we should plan for, but they are an important guide in making a decision. - 18.
-In 2014 together with Rushmoor and Surrey Heath, and using Government guidance, we prepared a study called a Strategic Housing Market Assessment (SHMA).
+- 18. There is no simple answer as to how many additional homes are actually needed.
+Providing too few homes has negative impacts; providing too many homes also has negative impacts. - 19.
+The Government produces regular projections for all local authorities, both for anticipated population growth and for the number of new households likely to be created by this growth.
+These figures do not tell us precisely how many new homes we should plan for, but they are an important guide in making a decision. - 20.
+In 2014, together with Rushmoor and Surrey Heath, and using Government guidance, we prepared a study called a Strategic Housing Market Assessment (SHMA).
 The SHMA assesses these population changes, migration and other social and economic factors to produce possible growth figures.
-It resulted in the calculation of an 'Objectively Assessed Housing Need' (OAHN) of more than 24,400 new homes (between 2011 and 2032) of which at least 7,500 should be provided within Hart.
-To put this into context, at the 2011 Census there were 35,510 homes in Hart. - 19.
-The following table shows that of the 7,500 requirement, there remains approximately 2,500 new homes to plan for:
+It resulted in the calculation of an 'Objectively Assessed Housing Need' (OAHN) of more than 24,400 new homes across Hart, Rushmoor and Surrey Heath (between 2011 and 2032) of which approximately 7,500 should be provided within Hart.
+To put this into context, at the 2011 Census there were 35,510 homes in Hart. - 21.
+The following table shows that of the 7,500 new homes we need to deliver by 2032, we have, since 2011, already planned for 5,000 of them, which means that we need to find space for the remaining 2,500 new homes:

 Hart's need for new homes (2011-2032) 7,500

-New homes either built or planned as at - 4,600
+New homes either built or planned as at 1 October 2015 - 4,600

-l October 2015

 Estimated "windfall" allowance -400

 New homes left to plan for by 2032 2,500

-20. Because information on household projections and job growth continually keeps being updated as the economy climbs away from recession, we need at all times to keep the SHMA under review and every few years we are likely to revisit some of the assumptions that lie behind it.
+22. Because information on household projections and job growth continually keeps being updated as the economy climbs away from recession, we need at all times to keep the SHMA under review and every few years we are likely to revisit some of the assumptions that lie behind it.
 The current SHMA will be updated early in 2016 but for the time being we propose to progress with the Local Plan based on the current information available.
-When we publish our draft Full Local Plan in summer 2016, it will reflect any updated SHMA figures and also will have been informed by the outcome of this current consultation.
+When we publish our draft Full Local Plan in summer 2016, it will reflect any updated SHMA figures and it will have been informed by the outcome of this current consultation.
+If the updated SHMA suggests that there should be a major change in how many new homes we should be delivering by 2032, we may carry out a complete review of the current position and revisit this current consultation paper.